 Judges are appointed by the Judicial Council of the Republic of North Macedonia.

-The Judicial Council is composed of 15 members,279 of which: ex officio members of the Council are the President of the Supreme Court of the Republic of North Macedonia and the Minister of Justice who have no voting rights; 8 (eight) members of the Council are elected among the judges; 3 (three) members of the Council are elected by the Assembly of the Republic of North
+The Judicial Council is composed of fifteen members.
+Ex officio members of the Council are the President of the Supreme Court of the Republic of North Macedonia and the Minister of Justice who have no voting rights.
+Eight members of the Council are elected among the judges.
+Three members of the Council are elected by the Assembly of the Republic of North Macedonia and two members of the Council are nominated by the President of the Republic of North Macedonia, and they are elected by the Assembly of the Republic of North Macedonia.